 Monthly monitoring of upper watershed tributary water quality and quantity was continued.
-Water quality measurements were taken on a monthly basis at approximately 30 locations, where tributaries meet the San Miguel River.
+Water quality measurements were taken monthly during summer at approximately 30 locations, where tributaries meet the San Miguel River.
 The database was updated.
 Information is shared with local government and other interested agencies.
-New monitoring funding from SWCD allowed development of a new alpine water quality monitoring program.
-Some watershed tributaries were measured near and above timberline.
+Additional monitoring funding from SWCD allowed continuation and expansion of the alpine water quality monitoring program.
+Many watershed tributaries and high alpine lakes were measured near and above timberline.
+A GPS unit was used to document exact locations of measurements.
 The photo documentation program was continued, with ongoing emphasis on upstream tributaries, high country mining effects, and in channel river conditions.
+Photos were used in watershed photo cards.

 Recreation use monitoring continued, with a focus on documenting commercial and private river use for BLM, and trail and high country use.
 River patrols were performed specifically to monitor weekend recreational and commercial use of popular stretches of river.
 In addition, extensive vehicle and hiking patrols emphasized educational contacts and distribution of the Leave No Trace/ San Miguel Watershed map/brochures.
-Funding is currently being raised for the fifth printing of the brochures.
-Watershed brochure boxes were maintained at most public access recreation sites, and brochures provided to businesses, outfitters, and visitor information centers throughout the watershed.
+Watershed brochure boxes were maintained at many public access recreation sites, and brochures provided to businesses, outfitters, and visitor information centers throughout the watershed.

 Efforts continued to facilitate interagency cooperation in watershed management.
 The river ranger remained involved in watershed coalition activities.
-Educational efforts continued, with a watershed newsletter produced in June.
-This year the newsletter again incorporated reports from scientists involved in the 05 watershed report card, serving as the report card update.
+Educational efforts continued, with a watershed newsletter produced in June, serving as the report card update.
 The newsletter is designed to help keep citizens, government agencies, and private groups informed about current watershed issues.
 It is distributed throughout the watershed, and beyond to partner agencies.
 It is mailed to approximately 1000 watershed citizens.
-It is also posted on the watershed coalition website at www.sanmiguelwatershed.org.
-Previous watershed newsletters, river reports, and scientific data are also posted on the Watershed Coalition websites.
+It will be posted on the watershed website at www.sanmiguelwatershed.org.
+Previous watershed newsletters, river reports, and scientific data are also posted there.
 The Riverwatch program continued.
-This statewide program is sponsored by CDOW, and provides metals lab testing to watershed groups and schools.
-Since 2007, the river ranger has been sampling 4-6 locations on the Howard Fork of the San Miguel are being sampled to provide more information about the impacts of mine adits and tailings in the valley on the Howard Fork and San Miguel, especially pertaining to pending and potential tailings cleanup by the USFS.
+This statewide program, sponsored by CDOW, provides metals lab testing to watershed groups and schools.
+Since 2007, the river ranger has been sampling 4-6 locations on the Howard Fork of the San Miguel to provide more information about mining impacts on water quality, especially pertaining to current tailings cleanup by the USFS.
 State labs test for metals and nutrients, and data is entered into a statewide database, available to the public at riverwatch@state.co.us.